amitp-ai/Deep_Reinforcement_Learning/README.md

 # Repository for the Udacity Deep Reinforcement Learning Nanodegree Program.

-1. Project 1 is about training an agent using Double DQN algorithm to pick good bananas while avoiding bad bananas.
+Project 1 is about training an agent using Double DQN algorithm to navigate the environment to pick good bananas while avoiding bad bananas.